Discover the difference between Quick-Step Livyn and Quick-Step Laminate belowWritten by: Yarl Christie

 If you are looking for a floor that is as good as wood floors at suppressing noise and echo, then Quick-Step Livyn could be a better choice than Quick-Step laminate floors.
 Although laminate incredibly replicates the look of solid wood floors, it may not be able to efficiently reproduce the noise-reduction capability of original wood floors.

-However, if you still prefer laminate floors, use a foam underlayment when installing the floor to reduce the hollow sounds as well as noises such as those made by high heels and falling dishes.
+However, if you still prefer laminate, use a foam underlayment designed for laminate flooring when installing the planks to reduce the hollow sounds as well as noises such as those made by high heels and falling dishes.

 Livyn floors are better at resisting noise transmission.
 When you drop a dish, the noise does not echo as much as it can on a Quick-Step laminate floor.
 Whether it is the noise of high heels or falling objects, Livyn floors can handle them quietly.